Beretta PMX: Development

+Around 2015–2016, there were many rumours about the release of a new submachine gun model that was then presented by Beretta during the "Milipol" exhibition in Paris in 2017.

 The PMX was presented in 2017 and is intended to replace the Beretta M12 as an ordinance weapon of some law enforcement in Italy.

-The Beretta PMX shares design features with the Beretta M12, which was supplied to many police forces and armed forces around the world.

-Around 2015–2016, there were many rumours about the release of a new submachine gun model that was then presented by Beretta during the "Milipol" exhibition in Paris in 2017.
+The semi-automatic only version made for the civilian market is sold as PMX-S.

 Design details

 The Beretta PMX is a closed bolt and blowback operated submachine gun made by engineering plastic and aluminum.
+It shares design features with the Intratec TEC-9 and the Beretta M12, which was supplied to many police forces and armed forces around the world.

 Its total empty weight is 2.4 kg and it is 640 mm long with extended folding stock (418 mm with folded stock).
 It is fed with a 30-round magazine, chambered in 9×19mm Parabellum NATO caliber, shooting a 900 rounds/min rate of fire.

 It has an ambidextrous three-position manual safety with selective fire (semi-automatic and full auto), adjustable folding sights and "MIL-STD 1913" picatinny rails that allow to use various accessories as aiming devices of any type.